 1. Reading Wave Direction and Speed

 Waves don't just roll straight toward shore.
-They have angles, they bend around bathymetry, and they often break in sections.
+They have angles, they bend around bathymetry, and they often break in sections (read Types of Surfing Waves to learn more about this).
 Before you turn around, you need to identify:

 Where is this wave going to break first?